klandergren/jekyll-last-commit/README.md

 ### `last_modified_at`

-A liquid tag renders the formatted date using either the passed date format string, what was specified in `_config.yml`, or the default `%B %d, %Y`;
+A liquid tag that renders the formatted date using either the passed date format string, what was specified in `_config.yml`, or the default `%B %d, %Y`:

 ```
 <p>{% last_modified_at %}</p>
 <p>{% last_modified_at "%F %D" %}</p>
 ```

+Added solely to be drop-in replacement with [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at).

 ## Performance